The Role of Family Therapy in Supporting Veterans’ Transition to Civilian Life

 Source: pexels.com

 Many of these are co-occurring mental health conditions, meaning that you can have more than one condition that affects each other.
 Treating one can often alleviate others’ symptoms, but all of these conditions have a real impact on a USA war veteran’s life and should be diagnosed and treated as soon as possible.
-Treating and managing these conditions will have many benefits for them.
+They must learn how to treat and manage these conditions to improve their quality of life.

 Many forms of counseling veteran counselors can provide to address the variety of mental, emotional, and social difficulties warring veterans can encounter.
 Counseling focused on the transition from a military environment to civilian life is called readjustment counseling.
 This counseling addresses a range of both psychological and social issues through individual and group counseling for both veterans and their families.